The safest and most exhilarating way to learn what your TR can do is to explore its performance on a track day with like-minded friends!

 Additional driver tickets

-Trailer parking available through red gate on Sunday
+Trailer parking is available on Sunday afternoon, subject to availability Please contact

 We will have 48 cars running in groups of 12 every 15 minutes.
 Later, the event moves to an open pitlane set-up with up to 12 vehicles allowed on the circuit at any time.
 This will ensure everyone gets plenty of track time and minimises any queuing.